 What are the Alaska Covid quarantine rules?

 If you are wondering what the Alaska Covid quarantine rules are, iVisa.com can help.
-Your Health Declaration and your United States Attestation Form are requirements set out by the Alaskan government, however you also need to provide a negative, pre-departure Covid 19 test.
+Your Health Declaration and your United States Attestation Form are requirements set out by the Alaskan government.
 Upon arrival you will also need to complete a quarantine or self isolation period until you complete a second Covid 19 test.

 Do I still need to get a visa to enter Alaska?